Educationists Call For Providing Quality Training To Teachers - UrduPoint

 Educationists Call For Providing Quality Training To Teachers

-Educationists and academicians on Tuesday underlined the need for providing training to the teachers at par with the global standards in order to improve educational standards in the country
+Educationists and academicians on Sunday underlined the need for providing training to the teachers at par with the global standards to improve educational standards in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jul, 2019 ):Educationists and academicians on Tuesday underlined the need for providing training to the teachers at par with the global standards in order to improve educational standards in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jul, 2019 ):Educationists and academicians on Sunday underlined the need for providing training to the teachers at par with the global standards to improve educational standards in the country.

 They called for upgradation of education system to impart quality education to the youth and termed it imperative for socio-economic development of the country.

-Talking to APP, the former chairman of Higher Education Commission, Prof Atta-ur-Rahman who is presently serving as Chairman of Prime Minister's Task Force on Science and Technology, said the provision of quality education could only be ensured through capacity building of the teachers.
+Talking to APP, the former chairman of Higher Education Commission, Prof. Atta-ur-Rahman who was presently serving as Chairman of Prime Minister's Task Force on Science and Technology, said the provision of quality education could only be ensured through capacity building of the teachers.

 Atta-ur-Rehman stressed for bringing the needed reforms in the current examination system and called for ensuring level-playing field for every student.